 The OIE, in conjunction with other offices such as the Office of the Dean of Students, the Gateway Program Seminar, and the Office of First Year Experience, conduct in-person Title IX and SaVE compliant training with all incoming first-year students.
 The training for first-year students is mandatory and is part of the required first-year Gateway Program Seminar course.
 The training is also offered to all transfer students.
-OIE conducts Title IX and SaVE compliant training for all incoming employees, both annually at New Faculty Orientation, and also during monthly session that are open to all new employees, both staff and faculty.
-The training is required for new employees.
+OIE conducts Title IX and SaVE compliant training for all incoming employees, at New Staff and Faculty Orientation and new employees are required to take an online training developed by OIE.
 OIE also conducts ongoing annual, and sometimes more frequent trainings by request for professional and student staff within individual groups and departments, including Residential Life and Housing, Student Life and Leadership (including Greek Life), the University Center, the Recreation and Wellness Center, the Math Center, the Writing Center, the Communications Center, the Science Center, the Transportation and Parking departments, and for scholarship/mentor programs such as the Karen Possehl Scholarship Program and the UCCSLead Mentor Program.
 OIE also conducts targeted training arising out of a finding of policy violation or inappropriate conduct on the part of a student or employee.